 St. Mary is the eastern gateway to Glacier National Park.
 Prairies, mountains, and forests all converge here to create a diverse and rich habitat for plants and animals.
 The open meadows surrounded by dense forests can afford some great opportunities for wildlife viewing.

-For a live glimpse of a portion of the St. Mary Valley, check out our Webcam page; we have a webcam on the St. Mary Visitor Center with a sweeping view of Red Eagle Mtn.
-We also have a webcam pointed at an osprey nest.
+For a live glimpse of a portion of the St. Mary Valley, check out our Webcam page; we have a webcam on the St. Mary Visitor Center with a sweeping view of Red Eagle Mountain.

 Facilities, Services, and Activities